iyedmokline/market-stress-tracker/README.md

 Developed during a **front-office internship at BIAT**, this project integrates practical knowledge from FX, Options, and Commodities desks to design and weight each component.

+**Objective:** Provide traders and risk managers with a clear composite indicator of market stress to **monitor sentiment, contextualize volatility, and support communication**, rather than act as a direct trading signal.

+**Key Features:**
+- 📊 Composite stress index (0–100) built from FX, commodities, equity, and volatility indicators.
+- 🕹️ Interactive visualizations including radar charts and gauge trackers.
+- ⚡ Real-time data integration for daily monitoring and quick interpretation.
+- 🧩 Modular design allowing easy adjustment of weights and asset components.

 ---

 ## ⚙️ Tech Stack